robkorn/urbit-content-archiver/README.md

 ![](images/chat-export.png)

-This command allows you to export and archive any chat which your ship has joined as a mardown file.
-Any media files that are linked to in the chat will be automatically downloaded locally and linked within the markdown as well.
+This command allows you to export and archive any chat which your ship has joined as a markdown file.
+Any content files that are linked to in the chat will be automatically downloaded locally and linked within the markdown as well.

 It can be used as such: